How to Dispose of Batteries?

 Before we can talk about how to get rid of batteries, we need to know what battery types there are.
 Different batteries need different disposal methods.

-Types of batteries include:
+Types of Batteries

-Button Batteries: also known as LR44 batteries.
+Also known as LR44 batteries.
 These are mall cylindrical shaped batteries normally found in small electronic devices such as scales and calculators or in watches.

-Car Batteries: these will be found in all motor vehicles and if they are unable to be recharged, will need to be disposed of.
+These will be found in all motor vehicles and if they are unable to be recharged, will need to be disposed of.

-Rechargeable Batteries: are exactly what they say on the tin, batteries you can recharge.
+They are exactly what they say on the tin, batteries you can recharge.
 Found in power tools or RC devices.
 These batteries contain raw materials like nickel and cadmium, both of which are hazardous chemicals.
 These batteries can leak chemicals like mercury, lead, and cadmium, these can contaminate the environment.

-Lithium-ion Batteries: they use reversible reduction of lithium ions to store energy.
+They use reversible reduction of lithium ions to store energy.
 These batteries are found in laptops, tablets, and mobile-phones.

 Disposing of Button Batteries